JacobNoahGlik/Secure-Secrete-Storage-AWS/README.md

 <br>

 ## secrete.py
-Using the 7 steps and x functions in the `secrete.py` file you should be able to securely store and access secretes and tokens directly in your code
+Using the 7 steps and 6 functions in the `secrete.py` file you will be able to securely store and access `secretes / tokens` directly in your code.
 1. Generate `Fernet key`
 2. Encrypt `api token / secrete`
 3. Write encrypted `api token / secrete` to file